-Effects that scientists had predicted in the past would result from global climate change are now occurring: loss of sea ice, accelerated sea level rise and longer, more intense heat waves.
+Effects that scientists had predicted in the past would result from global climate change are now occurring and also include the loss of sea ice, accelerated sea level rise, and longer, more intense heat waves.

 Many scientists have high confidence that global temperatures will continue to rise for decades to come.